 - Products that would be benefit from tech, but shouldn’t rely on the the cloud.
 I’d argue that Nest would fit in this category where cloud outages could have serious impacts on the consumer

 It is interesting to see that Li & Fung (who are famous for global supply chain management provided to western brands and retailers) are involved in this.
-The qualitative design research they did on skiing wearables for a client – which begs the question of what value Li & Fung’s client brings to the table.
+It is also interesting that they are taking such a proactive view on experience design education.